Alan4247748/friendly-potato/docs/Tech Writing/The Hackers Hack.md

 However,

-- in 2019, sucessful zero-click attacks via WhatsApp where the attackers call a target's phone, and even if the call was not answered, spyware is installed.
+- in 2019, sucessful zero-click attacks via WhatsApp where the attackers call a target's phone, and even if the call was not answered, spyware was installed.
-- iphone users reported compromised devices **Pegasus** has evolved to hacking your phone only by knowing your `phone number.`
+- in 2021, iphone users reported compromised devices, **Pegasus** evolved to hacking your phone by knowing your `phone number.`

 **When the NSO Group or their customers wants to access your device they can.**